THE VESSEL

 Buccaneer Cove (Santiago Island)

 After lunch, we explore the coastline along the impressive cliffs of Buccaneer Cove.
-The cove has many marine birds, sea lions, and inter-tidal organisms.
-Enjoy fantastic natural formations such as “Elephant Rock,” and “The Bishop.”
+The cove is home to many marine birds, sea lions, and intertidal organisms.
+We also enjoy fantastic natural formations such as Elephant Rock and The Bishop.

 DAY 4